WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod06/0601-Implement_failover_clustering.md

 ## Scenario

 As a senior network administrator at Contoso Ltd., you're responsible for implementing failover clustering on servers that are running Windows Server 2022.
 This implementation provides high availability for network services and applications.
-You also must plan the failover-cluster configuration and deploy applications and services on the failover cluster.
+You will implement the failover-cluster configuration and deploy applications and services on the failover cluster.

 ## Objectives